-Within the admissions policy, the aim of the schools are to meet the needs of the child of any parent who wishes to register at the schools.
-Entry to the schools may need to be planned including staggered entry or part-time entry to meet the needs of the pupils.
+Within the admissions policy, the aim of the school is to meet the needs of the child of any parent who wishes to register at the school.
+Entry to the school may need to be planned including staggered entry or part-time entry to meet the needs of the pupils.